 I still work with a number of musicians who were friends from Berklee—Esperanza Spalding, Christian Scott, Yuki Hirano, DJ Ginyard, and Nikki Glaspie, to name a few.

 What was it like when you got to New York City?

 I remember moving to New York and being very depressed because I was interning at Def Jam, I can't find a job, I'm running out of money, I'm living with friends, trying to figure out how to get a show started when I don't know anybody.
 I remember spending a lot of time on the computer and then just showing up at jam sessions, showing up at concerts, introducing myself, talking as much as I can about Revive da Live and figuring out who I had to know.

 Finally you did meet someone who had the venue hookup.

 I gave him the spiel—he brought me to a meeting with him at Crash Mansion.
 It's more of a rock venue.
 They have two floors.
 I ended up speaking with the main person there and he decided he would give me the back room.
-They gave me a $1,500 bar guarantee—if I didn't I had to pay the difference—and I charged what I wanted at the door.
+They gave me a $1,500 bar guarantee—if I didn't [get that much in bar sales] I had to pay the difference—and I charged what I wanted at the door.
 And I had to pay out all the bands.
 I lost a lot of money in the first couple of years!

 We got about 200 people there.
 It was a decent show.
 And Robert Glasper came to that show.
 Through working with him I got into knowing a lot of people and musicians.
 We're now at the point where we can do shows at any venue in New York.
 That's the easy part now!